baconpaul/six-sines/doc/design.md

 SOURCE:
 - Keytrack on/off, and if off ratio -> offset from 440hz
-- 90%-100% of internal nyquist mute fades (maybe ship without this tho)

 MODULATION:
-- Each item gets a modulation list from source set
-- Monophonic Midi source
+- Put modulation in
-- Macro source
+  - matrix
-- Polyphonic Voice Source
+  - feedback
-- MPE source? (later)
+  - mixer
-- Note expressions? (later)
+  - main
-- Unison Source
+- Unison Sources

+MPE Support
+- An MPE-switch in main panel toggles voice manager
+- MPE sources hooked up in mod matrix

 PATCH SELECTOR:
 - Jog Buttons for next/prev